ChinaGodMan/UserScripts/pornhub-download/README_en.md

 > -   [**GitHub Sort by date**](https://greasyfork.org/scripts/505218): Change file sorting to descending by date，Conveniently view the latest updated files。
 > -   [**GitHub Gist code snippet copy and downloader**](https://greasyfork.org/scripts/529534): Add a copy button to the Gist file to make the code easily copied. | Add a download button to the Gist file to easily download the code.
 > -   [**GitHub shortcut key translation assistant**](https://greasyfork.org/scripts/530312): Listen to keyboard shortcut Ctrl + Q, which implements the function of translating text and replacing the translation results with the original text box.
 Supports Issue and pull request pages.
+> -   [**GitHub Star Warehouse Notes Assistant
+-GB        GitHub Star Warehouse Notes Assistant**](https://greasyfork.org/scripts/533511): Have you forgotten the purpose of Star repositories?
+This is a script that can add notes to your favorite repositories, and the information you comments can be uploaded and downloaded to GitHub Gist
+-GB Have you forgotten the purpose of Star repositories?
+This is a script that can add notes to your favorite repositories, and the information you comments can be uploaded and downloaded to GitHub Gist

 <!--RELATED-GitHub相关脚本-END-->
 <!--RELATED-Google相关脚本-->